HUKang-2000/VGDNN/README.md

 - If you have any questions, please feel free to contact me: kbhwang@ssu.ac.kr

 ## Citation
-- D.-B. Lee et al., Disease- and gene-specific deep learning for pathogenicity prediction of rare missense variants in cancer predisposition genes (submitted)
+- D.-B. Lee et al., Disease- and gene-specific deep learning for pathogenicity prediction of rare missense variants in cancer predisposition genes

 ## Installation
 Download the source code and the dataset, then put them in the current working directory.